OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 11.2.
 Predicted Response from Apple

-Apple on their iOS platform, has a strong incentive to not allow Third Party Browsers or capable Web Apps on iOS as this would:
+Apple on their iOS platform, has a strong incentive to not allow Third-Party Browsers or capable Web Apps on iOS as this would:

 1. Allow open competition with the App Store where Apple currently receives between 15% - 30% of the all revenue.
 2. It would endanger their [15 billion USD](https://www.forbes.com/sites/johanmoreno/2021/08/27/google-estimated-to-be-paying-15-billion-to-remain-default-search-engine-on-safari/) dollar search deal with Google Search (9% of Apple’s 2020 Gross Profit).